seanj06/Burgers-R-Us-P5/TESTING.md

 - 2.Users receive notifications when signing in or out

-  - Users are shwon a success toast notifiying them if they are logged in or out.
+  - Users are shown a success toast notifiying them if they are logged in or out.

 [Top of page &uarr;](#contents)